Display your data in form of a table with the table widget.

 This can be useful if you e.g. want to easily see if a temperate value is too high.

 Status is defined by the following values:

-Status text: A helper text that will get displayed next to the status circle
+- Status text: A helper text that will be displayed next to the status circle

 The following image is an example of a status defining that a value between 40 and 1000 should have a red status circle and the text "Too hot" next to it: